Lucia's Procedure on

 Send a Message to Lucia

-We'll deliver your message to Lucia at her hospital bed.
+We'll deliver your message to Lucia as soon as we see her.